Let’s face it: there’s no way to promote your brand on social media in April.

 You could have the best social media plan in the world, but if your website is not running efficiently, your efforts will be fruitless.
 Since one of the points of social media is to drive traffic to your website, you’ll want to check that your site is in tip-top shape before going live.

 Use free, online website grader tools to find areas for improvement so that you’re ready to handle any amount of traffic thrown at you.
 Checking your core web vitals with a quick, easy audit will help you drive leads from social media.
 So, this is a step you won’t want to miss.

-An example of the LOCALiQ website grader that can be used in conjuction with your social media marketing strategy.
+An example of the LocaliQ website grader that can be used in conjunction with your April social media marketing strategy.